-In the example INPUT.txt file whichCluster=QSH, where QSH is our group's cluster name.
-We also provide the same way to help users to define their own cluster.
-For more details, please see Section 8.9.
+In the example INPUT.txt, you will see whichCluster=QSH, where QSH is name of our group's cluster name.
+User can specify their own cluster: for the details, please see Section 8.10.

 In INPUT.txt, we do not specify how to run GULP, because we assume all users use the same command: